 ■ A1: Critical Chain Project Management (CCPM)

 Enunciated by Dr. Eli Goldratt, CCPM brings a new dimension in managing projects.
 It helps in leveraging Human behavior with aggressive schedules and monitoring through

 the use of buffers.
 Implementation of CCPM requires a great deal of trust amongst all the team members cutting across the hierarchy of the management.
 CCPM requires development of time estimates based on the most aggressive schedules without any padding being kept at each activity level.
 The padding that would normally be kept for individual activities for contingencies is clubbed together and a percentage of this is kept as a project buffer for contingencies.
 The essence of CCPM shall be discussed in the classroom.

 ■A2: Contract and Procurement Management

 Contract and Procurement management is at the centre stage of project implementation.
-Well defined strategies must be worked out 3 prior to undertaking of projects to ensure smooth relationship amongst Customers, Consultants and Contractors (C).
-All of them must be passionately involved in completing the projects.
+Well defined strategies must be worked out prior to undertaking of projects to ensure smooth relationship amongst Customers, Consultants and Contractors (C3).
+For project success, all three must be passionately involved in completing the projects.

 ■A3: Complex Project Management

 Complex projects involve uncertainties, ambiguities, dynamic interfaces, political and external influences, integration at diverse locations, technology life cycle considerations, managing complex human behavior etc. A simple project could become complex and then an out of control project resulting into 'Fire Fighting'.
 An outline of defining complexities and 'how to deal with complexities' shall be discussed in this sub-module.